 • Childhood issues impacting the present

-The majority of my clients are women between the ages of 15 and 55.
-I also have some wonderful male clients, in addition to people both younger and older than 15-55yo.
+The majority of my clients are women between the ages of 17 and 55.
+I also have some wonderful male clients.

 I mostly work with individuals, however this can extend to other members of the family (as none of us live in a bubble and sometimes it can help to work through difficult stuff together).

 I occasionally hold trauma-informed workshops and group therapy.